simonprovost/scikit-longitudinal/paper/paper.md

 # Acknowledgements

 We thank the authors and contributors of `Scikit-learn` for their pioneering work in machine learning.
-We thank the NeuroData team for their contributions to `Scikit-Tree` [@Li_treeple_Modern_decision-trees], which enables modification of `Scikit-learn`'s Cython trees for optimisation performance.
+We thank the NeuroData team for their contributions to `Scikit-Tree` [@Li_treeple_Modern_decision_trees], which enables modification of `Scikit-learn`'s Cython trees for optimising performance.
 We are grateful to the researchers who contributed to the design of many primitives within `Sklong`, including Dr. Tossapol Pomsuwan [@pomsuwan2017feature; @pomsuwan2018featureversion2], Dr. Sergey Ovchinnik & Dr. Fernando Otero [@ovchinnik2022nested], and Dr. Caio Ribeiro [@ribeiro2019mini; @ribeiro2022new; @Ribeiro2024].

-This work was completed during a PhD project [@provost2024auto] at the University of Kent.

 # References